Student pilots are often confused about whether they need an iPad for flying.

-I was busier, arranging all the papers I had in the cockpit rather than learning how to control the airplane.
+I was busier, arranging all my papers in the cockpit rather than learning to control the airplane.

-My instructor started asking me questions about the flight to make the situation even worse.
+My instructor started asking me questions about the flight to worsen the situation.

-But why shall student pilots today have to face unnecessary challenges?
+But why do student pilots today have to face unnecessary challenges?

 Owning an iPad can easily bypass unnecessary challenges inside the cockpit for pilots.